-Lung cancer is relatively infrequently found on chest x-rays due to the combination of difficulty in visualising small lesions and the fact that even when the lesion is objectively visible, it is not seen by the reporting radiologist.
+Lung cancer is relatively infrequently found on chest x-rays due to the combination of difficulty in visualizing small lesions and the fact that even when the lesion is objectively visible, it is not seen by the reporting radiologist.
 The diagnostic confidence is the greatest when the lesion is at least 8-10 mm 5.

 The appearance depends on the location of the lesion.
-The more central lesions may merely appear as a bulky hilum, representing the tumour and local nodal involvement.
+The more central lesions may merely appear as a bulky hilum, representing the tumor and local nodal involvement.
 Lobar collapse may be seen due to obstruction of a bronchus.
 When the right upper lobe is collapsed and a hilar mass is present, this is known as the Golden S sign.

 A more peripheral location may appear as a rounded or spiculated mass.
 Cavitation may be seen as an air-fluid level.
-Chest wall invasion is difficult to identify on plain films unless there is destruction of the adjacent rib or evidence of soft tissue growing into the soft tissues superficial to the ribs.
+Chest wall invasion is difficult to identify on plain films unless there is the destruction of the adjacent rib or evidence of soft tissue growing into the soft tissues superficial to the ribs.

-A pleural effusion may also be seen, and although it is associated with a poor prognosis, not all effusions are due to malignant involvement of the pleural space.
+Pleural effusion may also be seen, and although it is associated with a poor prognosis, not all effusions are due to malignant involvement of the pleural space.
 Some are due to venous obstruction or represent a parapneumonic effusion 4.

 CT is the modality of choice for the evaluation of possible lung cancer.

 Central SCC often results in intraluminal obstruction and causes lung collapse and/or obstructive pneumonitis.
-Peripheral SCC may be seen as a solid nodule/mass with or without an irregular border 1-2.
-The irregular margin can be attributed to a desmoplastic reaction or infiltrative growth 1-2.
+Peripheral SCC may be seen as a solid nodule/mass with or without an irregular border 1,2.
+The irregular margin can be attributed to a desmoplastic reaction or infiltrative growth 1,2.
 Similar to central lung cancer, peripheral cancer can also result in obstructive changes such as a mucocele.

 When SCC presents as a peripheral solid nodule, follow-up is as per the Fleischner Society guidelines.